 Ksham or Bliss Meditation is a simple meditation technique that helps one transcend normal levels of consciousness to go into a different realm and experience blissful Divine energies.
 Ksham means Divine Bliss.
-It is the beejakshara (root syllable) of the Divine Mother Sri Maha Pratyangira Devi and is an intricate part of all Her mantras.
+It is the beejakshara (root syllable).

 Meditation is the art (and science) of making the mind still.
 Only when the turbulent thought waves are calmed down is one able to go beyond normal dimensions of consciousness.
 There are many different methods of meditation.
 However, the goal of most all meditations is the same; to make the mind and body still.
 Bliss meditation, being simple yet powerful, can be practiced by anyone to be in Ekatvam, in Oneness with their Higher Self.

 Our human existence (and experience) is a continuum of bodies, a continuum of layers from the gross to the subtle.
 There are five layers called Koshas or bodies: Annamaya Kosha (Physical body), Pranamaya Kosha (body of Prana or life force), Manomaya Kosha (Mind body), Vignanamaya Kosha (Wisdom body) and Anandamaya Kosha (Bliss body).
 Each layer is more subtle than the preceding one.
 The Bliss body, or Anandamaya Kosha, is one of Ananda, of Divine Bliss.
 It is way beyond happiness.
 Being able to experience the bliss body is truly a Divine experience, where one experiences one’s own Divinity.
 Bliss Meditation is a means, a vehicle, to experience your Bliss Body.